fyellin/PuzzleSolver/README.md

 Twins create some complications.

-* In many puzzles, there is the restriction that that no two clues have the same answer; yet obviously twins are supposed to have the same answer as each other.
+* In many puzzles, there is the constraint that that no two clues have the same answer; yet obviously twins are supposed to have the same answer as each other.

 * Likewise, some puzzles place limitations on what letters may go into an intersection.
 Yet every square of a clue